alicekore/Meet-and-Eat/README.md

 pip install python-decouple
 ```

+### Mailing ###
+By default, mailing is disabled.
+When you register, you won't get an email, but you will see an activation link in the server console.
+You can enable mailing in `meeteat/development-env/.env`
 ### Python Decouple and Environments ###
 **Note:** you can still run the app with:
 `python manage.py runserver`